vranki/laser-gcode-exporter-inkscape-plugin/README.md

 Linux Installation
 ------------------

-More fleshed out instructions to come at a later date.
-Essentially just install the PIL library through yum or apt-get and place the 2 script files (.py and .inx) into your extensions directory.
+* Install the PIL library: sudo apt-get install python3-pil
+* Copy the plugin into extensions directory: cp turnkeylaser.inx turnkeylaser.py $HOME/.config/inkscape/extensions/

+That's it!
+Restart Inkscape, if it was running.

 Usage and Setup
 ---------------